pwang00/CTF-Writeups/README.md

 # CTF-Writeups

-This repository contains a list of problems (most of which are probably cryptography) that I solved.
+This repository contains a list of problems (most of which are probably cryptography) that I solved or helped solve.